-In 1947, drummer Ellis Tollin and his business partner William Welsh opened Music City.
-What started out as a drum shop became a unique performance space where top jazz musicians, including Charlie Parker, Dizzy Gillespie and Miles Davis, held jam sessions and mentored up-and-coming musicians like Lee Morgan, Bobby Timmons and Archie Shepp.
+In 1947, drummer Ellis Tollin and his business partner William E. Welsh opened Music City, an instrument store.
+Tollin transformed the 4th Floor into a unique performance space where top jazz musicians, including Charlie Parker, Dizzy Gillespie and Miles Davis held jam sessions and mentored up-and-coming musicians like Lee Morgan, Bobby Timmons and Archie Shepp.

 Trumpeter Ted Curson recalled:

 It was like the scene in Philadelphia for young cats and old cats.
 They would bring guys in from New York to play and they would have the young guys sit in with them.
 If you played pretty good you always ended up with some kind of gig.

 Jazz legend Clifford Brown gave his last performance at Music City.
 He left directly from here for a gig in Chicago.
 He never made it.
 He was killed in a car accident on the Pennsylvania Turnpike on June 26, 1956.

 In a piece for Hidden City Philadelphia, archivist and Philadelphia music historian Jack McCarthy wrote: